 The Image widget includes a small stock photo library and gives you five top-quality premium images, for instance.
-A powerful integrated editor allows for cropping, resizing and rotating images, applying effects and overlays, tweaking colors and lighting, applying splash effects, fixing red-eye, removing blemishes and more.
+Adobe's powerful Aviary editor allows for cropping, resizing and rotating images, applying effects and overlays, tweaking colors and lighting, applying splash effects, fixing red-eye, removing blemishes and more.
 When you're done, MyWebsite can also apply custom hover effects for whenever the mouse cursor moves over the image (zooms, blurs, opacity and more).

 MyWebsite's Photo Gallery has 10 sample layouts to display images in grids, rows, columns, mosaics and more.
 There's pixel-level control over spacing and many options for defining text, frames and colors.
 The Image Slider is similarly powerful.

 The Video and SoundCloud widgets are more typical.
 You can embed videos from YouTube and Vimeo, for example, and set the player width, but little more.

 The Scribd widget is a welcome extra which allows accessing documents posted in Scribd via your website.
 There aren't many options because Scribd's viewer is doing most of the work, but we're happy that the feature is available.

 MyWebsite's Content Library is a central point for managing your website content, including images, documents and anything else that you need to reuse on your site without having to upload it every time.
 Many builders have something similar for uploading new media, but MyWebsite takes the idea to the next level by finding and importing data from your previous website, too.